nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 116
 00:07:34,222 --> 00:07:39,405
-[SPEAKER_02]: Like App Hub 2 that we've had for years.
+[SPEAKER_02]: Like App Hub 2 that we've had for ever for Cabinet Order.

 117
 00:07:39,385 --> 00:07:40,755